Mile High Rowing Club Coaches

 Upon attending Kansas State University, Meaghan joined the women's varsity rowing team as a coxswain.
 During her athletic career, she helped guide her boats to medaling finishes including a first place finish at the Big 12 Championship in 2014.

 As the senior head coxswain, she worked closely with the younger coxswains to help them grow into their role as effective in-boat coaches.
 Meaghan started coaching the Mile High rowers in the Fall of 2016.
 She is looking forward to continuing coaching the Mile High coxswains and seeing them grow and learn.

 Olivia Kinet, Coach

-Coach Olivia has Masters Degree in Sports Management.
-Former Graduate Assistant Coach at the University of Kansas.
-Coach Olivia works for CaptainU, a sports tech company, that assists high schools athletes through the college recruiting process
+Coach Olivia has a master's degree in sports management and is a former graduate assistant coach at the University of Kansas.
+She works for CaptainU, a sports tech company that assists high school athletes through the college recruiting process

-She was a member of the University of Kansas Women's Varsity Rowing program for 4 years as an undergraduate.
+She was a member of the University of Kansas Women's Varsity Rowing program for four years as an undergraduate.
 She competed in the 1N8+ her first year and the 1V8+ the other three years.
-Olivia was on the All Conference Big 12 and All Conference USA first teams both junior and senior year and was awarded Oarswoman of the Year.
-Approaching her final year on the team Olivia decided that she wanted to continue her experience and knowledge in rowing and decided to Volunteer Coach for the team the following year after graduation.
+Olivia was on the All Conference Big 12 and All Conference USA first teams for both her junior and senior year and was awarded Oarswoman of the Year.
+Approaching her final year on the team Olivia decided that she wanted to continue her experience and knowledge in rowing and decided to serve as a volunteer coach for the team following her graduation.